dave8697/Health-Prediction-Apps/CONTRIBUTING.md

 ## Step 1: Find an issue :mag:
 - Take a look at the existing issues or create your own issues!
-- :hourglass_flowing_sand: Wait for the issu to be assigned to you after which you can start working on it.
+- :hourglass_flowing_sand: Wait for the issue to be assigned to you after which you can start working on it.
 ## Step 2: Fork the project:
 - Fork the repository from the parent repository
 - Clone the forked repository <br/>